Henkiebob/tnw-workshop/README.md

 ### On Windows:
 1. Install Node.js from www.nodejs.org
-2. npm install -g nodemon
+2. In the commandline: npm install -g nodemon

 ### On Mac OSX:
 1. Install Node.js from www.nodejs.org
-2. sudo npm install -g nodemon
+2. In the terminal: sudo npm install -g nodemon

+### Check if Node.js and NPM are installed:
+1. Open up the terminal of commandline
+2. Run the command: node -v
+3. Run the command: npm -v
+4. Both of these commands should return a version number

 ## Running the application